spinnaker/spinnaker.github.io/reference/halyard/index.md

 ### Services

-Services are the combination of an Artifacts, with a set of Profiles that apply to that Artifact.
+Services are the combination of an Artifact, with a set of Profiles that apply to that Artifact.
 For example, the Artifact

 - `gcr.io/spinnaker-marketplace/clouddriver:0.2.0-348`